dmitrybubyakin/nova-medialibrary-field/README.md

     })
 ```

-When you are using a single media collection, you can also use `replaceUsing` method, which allows to you access to an old media.
+When you are using a single media collection, you can also use `replaceUsing` method which allows you to access the old media.

 ```php
 Medialibrary::make('Featured Image', 'featured')